ziotom78/raytracing_course/language-comparison.md

     more effective at this stage, because the presenter shows how to set up Visual Studio Code and use plugins to develop in Julia more efficiently.
-(Please do **not** assume that Vim or Gedit are «all you need» for this course: this is a mistake that some students did last year!)
+(Please do **not** assume that Vim or Gedit are «all you need» for this course: this is a mistake that students have done in the past!)

 3. Go to the [Project Euler website](https://projecteuler.net/) and use your newly-learned skills to implement solutions for the first